Rideshare driver indicted on murder charge in fatal shooting at 2020 BLM protest in Austin, Texas - KTVZ

 Suspect’s lawyer says protester pointed rifle

-Last year, the defense lawyer Broden said Perry was working as a rideshare driver and dropped off a passenger before turning down a street and encountering a BLM protest.
+Perry’s lawyer, Clint Broden, issued a statement saying Perry was an army sergeant based at Fort Hood who was working as a rideshare driver that night.
+He’d just dropped off a passenger before turning down a street and encountering a BLM protest, Broden said.

-Broden said witnesses reported that people began beating on Perry’s car and Foster, a Black Lives Matter protester with an assault-style rifle, approached.
+Broden said several people began beating on Perry’s car and a man carrying an assault-style rifle approached the car and motioned with the rifle for Perry to lower his window.

 Brian Manley, then the Austin police chief, said officers responded to a 911 call in which the caller stated they had just shot someone who approached their car window and pointed a rifle at them.